netdata/learn/docs/cloud/insights/anomaly-advisor.md

 ### Enable ML on Netdata Agent

-To enable ML on your Netdata Agent you just need to edit the `[ml]` section in your `netdata.conf` to look something like below.
+To enable ML on your Netdata Agent, you need to edit the `[ml]` section in your `netdata.conf` to look something like the following example.

 ```bash
 [ml]